ddimmery/regweight/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of regweight is to ...
+The goal of regweight is to make it easy to diagnose a model using [Aronow and Samii (2015)](https://onlinelibrary.wiley.com/doi/abs/10.1111/ajps.12185) regression weights.

 ## Installation